abarrak/abarrak.github.io/_i18n/en/_posts/2024-11-12-virtualization-overview.md

 * Started at (2007).

-* Linux based Kernel virtual machines.
+* Linux based kernel virtual machines.

-* free and open-source .
+* Free and open-source .

 * Basically, it's a kernel module that allows the kernel to function as a hypervisor.